Thriving in Uncertainty

 Lying fallow (…) consists of a peculiar mixture of passivity and activity, directed towards the outside world, while at the same time being directionless, aimless, and embraced with abandon; it is characterised by openness, availability, alertness and attention which renounces the impulse to control or change things (…) It is an active/passive attitude that concentrates on emptiness and decomposition, enabling it to be open to the fullness of the moment, the here and now (…) Lying fallow is a fertile ground for inspiration and creativity.
 Just when you are no longer fixed on the result, when your will is temporarily switched off and your consciousness left free to roam, then inspiration can arise from deep within, as a gift and an aptitude, and the ideas can begin to stream. — Ton Lemaire

 Fallow land plays an important role in agriculture.
 Land that is farmed intensively requires regular crop rotation and periods without cultivation to maintain or replenish its fertility.
-Natural farmers and permaculture gardeners create interdependent plant guilds which self-regulate following seasonal rhythms of growth and stagnation.
 What if we, as individuals and organisations, designed our working routines to include such fallow periods?
-If we followed cycles of fertility, growth and renewal?
+If we followed cycles of fertility, rest, growth and renewal?
 Imagine explicitly creating space for open exploration without having a specific goal.
 How would it feel to spend time observing and responding to our environment, being able to follow unexpected inspiration and gather insights from any direction?

 In futures studies, the practice of horizon scanning is commonly used for observing emerging trends and contextualising weak signals.
 Many futurists make broad, open-minded observation a part of their daily work, which ideally develops an aptitude for insight and foresight.
-This provides a rich source of information to draw upon in their projects.
-In the world of gastronomy, such renowned chefs as René Redzepi and Ferran Adria consider periods of research, fieldwork and documentation essential.
+This provides a rich source of information to draw upon.
+In the world of gastronomy, such renowned chefs as René Redzepi and Ferran Adria consider periods of exploratory research, fieldwork and documentation essential.
 El Bulli for example was open for guests six months a year, with the other six months dedicated to exploration of ingredients, new ideas and methods.

 Provided we have the right type of rigor, we need randomness, mess, adventures, uncertainty, self-discovery, near-traumatic episodes, all these things that make life worth living. — Nassim Nicholas Taleb

-From another perspective, lying fallow is an essential component of energy use and conservation.
+Lying fallow is an essential component of energy use and conservation.
 According to the principles of permaculture, a resilient system divides its energy into three: one third for itself, one third for the smaller elements that depend on it, and one third for the larger context in which it exists.
-Translating this energy model to the creative cycle, a fallow period replenishes energy, inspiration and motivation for an artist, studio or organisation; the experimental or production phase provides resources for all those involved in the work; while the presentation and exchange of works, skills and knowledge feeds the creative sector and a wider public.
+Translating this energy model to the creative cycle, a fallow period replenishes energy, inspiration and motivation for an artist, collective or organisation; the experimental or production phase provides resources for all those involved in the work; while the presentation and exchange of works, skills and knowledge feeds the creative sector and a wider public.

 Imagine an arts centre where everyone divides their work energy into three.
 One part of their energy they allocate to working with the artists, designing artistic programmes and ensuring the organisation runs smoothly.
 The second third is devoted to connecting with other organisations and audiences, policy makers, philanthropists or wider social movements.
 The third part is dedicated to following individual pursuits, such as writing, learning new software, cultivating the centre’s rooftop garden, or anything else that stimulates personal development.
 A dynamic balance needs to be maintained in this energy distribution, with the system moving from one state to another depending on both internal and external demands.

-At FoAM in Brussels, we have been experimenting with different working rhythms at individual and organisational scales.
+At FoAM, we have been experimenting with different working rhythms at individual and organisational scales.
 As a transdisciplinary lab for speculative culture, we focus on prototyping possible futures as artistic experiments.
 We translate theoretical reflections into practice, usually as immersive experiences, participatory workshops or interactive environments.
-Since 2013 we have formalised some of these experiments in “Doing Nothing”, a practice-based research programme that explores how to create spaces and moments of stillness and contemplation — from short rituals (e.g. tending to plants before checking email) to silent walks or lucid dreaming workshops.
+Since 2013 we have formalised some of our experiments in laying fallow into “Doing Nothing”, a practice-based research programme that explores how to create spaces and moments of stillness and contemplation — from short rituals (e.g. tending to plants before checking email) to silent walks or lucid dreaming workshops.
 What all these experiments have in common is a certain simplicity, apparently straightforward on the face of it, but often requiring steady attention, dedication and commitment.

 I have often wondered whether especially those days when we are forced to remain idle are not precisely the days spent in the most profound activity.
 Whether our actions themselves, even if they do not take place until later, are nothing more than the last reverberations of a vast movement that occurs within us during idle days.
 In any case, it is very important to be idle with confidence, with devotion, possibly even with joy.
 The days when even our hands do not stir are so exceptionally quiet that it is hardly possible to raise them without hearing a whole lot. — Rainer Maria Rilke